yogeshagr/golang/gopl/gopl.md

   return nil, fmt.Errorf("parsing %s as HTML: %v", url, err) }
 ```
-The fmt.Errorf function formats an error message using ftm.Sprintf and returns a
+The `fmt.Errorf` function formats an error message using `fmt.Sprintf` and
-new error value.
+returns a new error value.

-- Because error messages are frequently chained together, message strings should
+Because error messages are frequently chained together, message strings should
 not be capitalized and newlines should be avoided.
 The resulting errors may be
 long, but they will be self-contained when found by tools like grep.